k8-proxy/icap-aks-delivery/documentation.md

 ### 2.5 Add Terraform Backend Key to Environment

-- Check you have access to keyvault using below command
+- Check if you have access to keyvault using below command where $VAULT_NAME is output value from step 2.4
 ```
 az keyvault secret show --name terraform-backend-key --vault-name $VAULT_NAME --query value -o tsv
 ```
-- Next export the environment variable "ARM_ACCESS_KEY" to be able to initialise terraform
+- Export the environment variable "ARM_ACCESS_KEY" to be able to initialise terraform

 ```
 export ARM_ACCESS_KEY=$(az keyvault secret show --name terraform-backend-key --vault-name $VAULT_NAME --query value -o tsv)
 ```

-- Now check to see if you can access it through variable
+- Check if you can access ARM_ACCESS_KEY as variable
 ```
 echo $ARM_ACCESS_KEY
 ```